Cremation or Burial: Which is Better For You and Your Family?

 Cremation vs. Burial

 One of the most personal decisions you'll ever make, either for yourself or on behalf of a loved one, is choosing between a cremation or burial.
-There is no "correct" decision — it depends entirely on preferences and circumstances.
+While there is no "better" option between cremation or burial, it is important to be informed to make the best decision for you or your loved one.
+It depends entirely on preferences and circumstances.
 Read on for help when it comes to making this important choice.

 funeral flowers